contentful/create-contentful-app/packages/@contentful--app-scripts/README.md

 | `--definition-id`        | The ID of the app to which to add the bundle                                                                                                   |
 | `--token`                | A personal [access token](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/personal-access-tokens)     |

 **Note:** You can also pass all arguments in interactive mode to skip being asked for it.

 ### Activate an AppBundle

 Allows you to activate an AppBundle for an AppDefinition.
 When activated the app will serve the newly activated app bundle.

 #### Interactive mode:

-It will ask for all required options
+In interactive mode, it will ask for all required options

 > **Example**
 >